jacobzirbel/DDRandomizer/README.md

 # DDRandomizer

 ### Purpose
-Command line tool to provide a character with random stats from a selected region for a Dungeons & Dragons the Dungeon Master (game organizer).
+Command line tool to provide a character with random stats from a selected region for a Dungeons & Dragons Dungeon Master (game organizer).

 ### Getting Started
   - Must have Node.js installed